 - Administrative procedures for the construction process

-Here’s the key difference between drawings and construction specifications:
+The easiest way to understand specs is to compare them to drawings.
+Here’s the core difference between drawings and construction specifications:

-- Drawings show you what and where things go—dimensions, locations, the overall shape and size of elements and spatial relationships.
+- Drawings show you what and where: dimensions, locations, the overall shape and spatial relationships.

-- Construction specifications define the engine type, horsepower, interior materials, safety features—the performance characteristics and quality standards
+The car analogy: Drawings show you the car’s design, color, and shape.
+Construction specifications define the engine type, horsepower, interior materials, and safety features: the performance characteristics and quality standards behind the surface.

-Together, drawings and construction specifications form the complete set of instructions needed to properly execute a construction project.
+Together, drawings and construction specifications form the complete set of instructions needed to properly execute a project.
+Neither one alone is sufficient.

 Understanding the Project Manual

-- Bidding Requirements – Instructions to bidders, bid forms, and information about the bidding process
+- Bidding Requirements: instructions to bidders, bid forms, and bidding process information

-- Division 01 – General Requirements – Administrative and procedural requirements that apply to the entire project
+- Division 01 General Requirements: the administrative and procedural rules that apply to the entire project

 - Division 01: General Requirements